Probate vs. Trust Administration

-When planning for your estate, it is important to work with an Estate Planning Attorney in Orange County and consider whether you should leave behind a will or set up a living trust.
+When planning for your estate, it is important to work with an estate planning attorney and consider whether you should leave behind a will or set up a living trust.

 Though these will not affect you, they make a huge difference to the amount your beneficiaries will receive and also to when and if they even receive what you intend for them to inherit.

 Find out more about the differences between probate and trust administration by consulting with an Orange County estate planning attorney to help you decide the best course of action for the future of your estate.

 What is Probate and how is it administered?

 Probate is a legal process where the estate of a deceased individual is evaluated for its authenticity and legality.

 Probate administration takes place when a person dies leaving behind their estate without trust.
 In this case, the state steps in to help divide the deceased’s assets, appointing an executor according to the will of the deceased, and an administration lawyer if there is no will.

 The court-appointed executor or administrator will be responsible for collecting all of the deceased’s assets, paying any liabilities remaining on the estate, and distributing the assets to the deceased’s beneficiaries.

 What is Trust and how is it administered?

 A trust is a contract signed by a trustor who owns a certain set of assets, and a trustee who will have control and be held responsible for the said estate.